-We all know smoking causes cancer, cardiovascular disease, and lung disease.
-But did you know that smoking also causes complications with surgery?
+We all know smoking causes cancer, heart disease, and lung disease.
+But did you know that smoking causes problems after surgery, too?
 It's true!

-Smoking harms your body's ability to handle the surgical process and heal afterwards.
+Smoking harms your body's ability to handle the stress of surgery and heal afterwards.

 How does smoking affect people having surgery?

-- If you smoke, you have a higher chance of developing complications such as heart attack, stroke, sepsis, shock, and death compared to non-smokers.
+- If you smoke, you have a higher chance of heart attack, stroke, sepsis, shock, and death after surgery compared to non-smokers.

-- If you're having orthopedic (bone or joint) surgery, your bones will take longer to heal than a non-smoker.
+- If you're having bone or joint surgery, your bones will take longer to heal than a non-smoker.
 If you're having plastic surgery, you have a higher chance of scarring.
-If you're having breast reconstruction surgery, you have a greater chance of losing your implants than a non-smoker.
+If you're having breast surgery, you have a greater chance of losing your implants than a non-smoker.

-- If you're a parent whose child is having surgery, it is important to stop smoking around their surgery.
-Children have more complications after surgery if their parents are smokers.
+- If your child is having surgery, it’s important to stop smoking around their surgery.
+Children have more problems after surgery if a parent smokes.

-How does stopping smoking affect my surgical outcomes?
+How does stopping smoking help me after surgery?

 - Within a day or two after you quit, your body can bring more oxygen to cells and your blood flow improves.
 This makes it easier for healing to occur.

-- Three to six weeks after stopping, your body's defenses against bacterial infection improve.
-All these changes improve your chances for avoiding complications after surgery.
+- Three to six weeks after stopping, your body's defenses against infection improve.
+All these changes help you avoid problems after surgery.

-How can I quit smoking if I am scheduled for surgery?
+How can I quit smoking if I’m having surgery soon?